sohjnthn/sohjnthn.github.io/README.md

 [1]

-Reference for new Gmail account for registering for a new Zapier account for using the 14-day trial non-free features https://github.com/sohjnthn/sohjnthn.github.io/commit/43da464c2afb921ef65247f47348e8b6cc087d38
+Reference for new Gmail account for registering for a new Zapier account for using the 14-day trial non-free features: https://github.com/sohjnthn/sohjnthn.github.io/commit/43da464c2afb921ef65247f47348e8b6cc087d38

 Added the comment section for the screenshot images, for the retry with free Zapier account, which would not scroll down all the way to the comment when accessed: